-Processed foods for me are no a big fat no, no and I have seen the positive benefits of adapting this way of eating.
-Living with a husband of Italian decent, pasta obviously is a big deal for him so when I announced that I would no longer be eating white pasta, he went out and got me in some whole wheat Pasta.
+Processed foods for me are not a big fat no, no and I have seen the positive benefits of adopting this way of eating.
+Living with a husband of Italian descent, pasta obviously is a big deal for him so when I announced that I would no longer be eating white pasta, he went out and got me in some whole wheat Pasta.
 If I am totally honest, I wasn’t overly keen – so what is a girl to do??

 Having adopted a very “veggie” diet, I opted for courgettes strips using a potato peeler and I have to say the results were great.
-Courgette could very easily pass as pasta and given that it took just minutes to cook in a frying pan with a little coconut oil it was a win, win all round.
-I could still enjoy my husbands “nanny’s receipe” pasta sauce but without the addition of the white spaghetti.
+Courgette could very easily pass as pasta and given that it took just minutes to cook in a frying pan with a little coconut oil it was a win, win all around.
+I could still enjoy my husband’s “nanny’s recipe” pasta sauce but without the addition of the white spaghetti.

 Then one day my husband discovered the Spiralizer and was totally enthused by the ability to pass a courgette or any other vegetable through a bladed piece of kit and get noodle spaghetti or linguine (if you use the bigger blade).